May 24, 2023

 Why do we use a systems approach?
 In a system there are interconnections between each element: it is important to understand how they interact with each other and as a whole.
 Using this approach within a school or college means there's no wrong place to start.

 It is also efficient and effective, changing a few things in one area can have a big effect to the wellbeing of the whole system and everyone in it.

-We help Mental Health and Wellbeing Leads learn HOW to develop a whole school approach.
-Our approach helps you move beyond just learning what you should be doing and feel confident to actually put your plans into action.
+Joining Wellbeing Club helps Mental Health and Wellbeing Leads learn HOW to develop a whole-school approach.
+This approach helps you move beyond just learning what you should be doing and feel confident to actually put your plans into action.
 This means you can make a big difference to all your pupils, staff and the whole school community.
-See this example of a school who applied this approach.
+See this example of a school that applied this approach.